StefanMacke/JavaEE7RESTMongoDBAngularJS2/README.md

-# JavaEE7MinimalExample
+# JavaEE7RESTMongoDBAngularJS2

-Minimalbeispiel für eine Anwendung mit Java EE 7, MongoDB, REST und AngularJS 2.
+Example project for my talk at CeBIT 2016: Java EE 7 with REST API on MongoDB and AngularJS 2 frontend.